-Add to that the constant and relentless messages from social media, books, and resources that tell us how we should do things, what we are supposed to do, and how we are meant to succeed, and it can be easy to lose yourself.
+Add to that the constant and relentless messages from social media, books, and resources that tell us how we should do things and how we are meant to succeed, and it can be easy to lose yourself.

 Bronnie Ware is a palliative care nurse who has worked with hundreds of patients in the last few weeks of their lives.
 When she talked to them about the most common regrets they had or things they would have done differently, the number one answer was this:

 I wish I’d had the courage to live a life true to myself, not the life others expected of me.

 Try this: Get to know yourself and what you need to thrive.
 Take personal responsibility for identifying and honoring the visions, dreams, and goals you have for your life.
 Make a commitment to dedicate time and energy to the things that are important to you.

 3. Get a Job You Love (Or at Least Like)

 “Choose a job you love, and you will never have to work a day in your life.” –Confucius

 Most people spend at least a third of their lives at work, and yet 85% of the world’s full-time workers hate their job.
 That’s a disheartening statistic.
 Are you bored, hate your job, or feeling unfulfilled and unhappy as you go to work each day?
 If so, it’s time to make a change.

 There are likely realities about what job opportunities might be available where you live, how much money you need to make to support your family, and the skills required to start working at the job you really want.
 I also know and have worked with hundreds of individuals to confirm that there are always other options — even if you can’t see them right now.